Andy-Robertson/colour-flipper/README.md

 # colour-flipper

-A small app that changes the background colour when a button it pressed.
+An app that changes the background colour randomly when a button it pressed and displays the hexadecimal colour code.